 Introducing this issue:

-of the English-speaking world, our children study Greek and Roman mythology in their English classes for much of a year because of all the cultural references.
-English literature-- poetry, drama, fiction, and essays-- from Shakespeare to the Enlightenment and even to the present -- is full of such references.
+of the English-speaking world, children study Greek and Roman mythology in their English classes for much of a year because of all the cultural references.
+English literature (poetry, drama, fiction, and essays) from Shakespeare to the Enlightenment and on, is full of such references.

-Your First Clue: Vocabulary we’ll Emphasize in this Issue
+Vocabulary Emphasized in this Issue

 concentration, consistent, consumer, dominate, emerge, enormous, ideology, logic, military, normal, norms, persistent, philosophers, physical, precise, rational, scope, successor, theory, thesis, whereas

 Here’s an example using it the ‘normal’ way: “Southern California is often sunny even in winter, whereas Oregon and Washington are often dark and rainy then.”